Owen White (baseball): Texas Rangers

 White opened the 2022 season with the Hickory Crawdads of the High-A South Atlantic League.
 After going 6–2 with a 3.99 ERA and 81 strikeouts over 58 2/3 innings for Hickory, White was promoted to the Frisco RoughRiders of the Double-A Texas League in June.
 With Frisco he posted a 3–0 record with a 2.49 ERA and 23 strikeouts over 21 2/3 innings.
 White missed over two months with a right forearm strain, but returned in time to pitch in the Texas League playoffs.
 White was ranked as the 59th overall prospect in baseball by Baseball America, the 66th overall prospect by MLB.com, and the 70th overall prospect by The Athletic's Keith Law during the 2023 off-season.
 On November 15, 2022, the Rangers selected White to their 40-man roster to protect him from the Rule 5 draft.

 White suffered neck inflammation in spring training and was optioned back to Frisco to begin the 2023 season.
 In 11 starts for Frisco, he registered a 2–3 record and 3.54 ERA with 45 strikeouts in 53 1/3 innings pitched.
 On June 13, 2023, White was promoted to the major leagues for the first time.
 He made his major league debut that night versus the Los Angeles Angels in relief, allowing three runs over two innings and suffering the loss.
 He was optioned back to Frisco following his debut.
 After a final appearance for Frisco, he was promoted to the Round Rock Express of the Triple-A Pacific Coast League on June 20.
 White was selected to represent Texas in the 2023 All-Star Futures Game.

 White was optioned to Triple-A Round Rock to begin the 2024 season.
 White was called up on April 19, 2024.
 In 3 games for Texas, he struggled to a 24.00 ERA with no strikeouts across 3 innings of work.
 White was designated for assignment by the Rangers following the signing of Hoby Milner on December 20.

 Chicago White Sox

 On January 6, 2025, White was traded to the Cincinnati Reds for cash considerations.
 The Reds designated White for assignment on January 29.
 On February 5, White was claimed off waivers by the New York Yankees.
-He was again designated for assignment following the Yankee's acquisition of Brent Headrick on February 11.
+He was again designated for assignment following the Yankees' acquisition of Brent Headrick on February 11.
 On February 17, White was claimed off waivers by the Chicago White Sox.
 He was optioned to the Triple-A Charlotte Knights before the 2025 season.
 He pitched twice in relief for the White Sox in June, then returned to the majors for one game in August, allowing 4 runs while getting only 1 out in a win over the Atlanta Braves on August 18.
 On October 13, White was removed from the 40-man roster and sent outright to Triple-A Charlotte.
 He elected free agency on November 6.

+Hanwha Eagles

+On December 16, 2025, White signed with the Hanwha Eagles of the KBO League.